skedgo/fastgo-react-native/blog/blog.md

 }
 ```

-Note that we add to the url coming from the trip an extra query param to inform that we support the version 11 of the response for trips.
+Note that we add an extra query param to the url coming from the trip to inform that we support version 11 of the response for trips.
 Also note that the `updateURL` will include a hash code that will allow the backend to return an empty response if nothing has changed since the latest update, so the app doesn't waste time parsing and redrawing the same trip it already has.
 The response will have the exact same format as the one returned by `routing.json` endpoint, but with always only one trip, the one is being updated.

 ## Wrapping up

-We have built FastGo to show one way of consuming the most commonly used endpoints of our platform.
-We wanted to show how to used them and point out some tics and tricks.
+We have built FastGo to demonstrate one way of using the most commonly used endpoints of our platform.
+We also pointed out some tips and tricks.
 Keep in mind that this is just a subset of all the endpoints available on our platform.
 For a detailed list of them, go to our [docs](https://skedgo.github.io/tripgo-api/site).
-Hope you enjoy it, and we would love to hear what you want to build with our API and how can we help you with that.
+Hope you enjoyed it!
+We would love to hear what you want to build with our API and how we can help you.